 Ease of implementation

 While the research on the effectiveness of the RTI approach is compelling, the efforts to bridge the gap between research and practice are still in their infancy.
 In other words, implementing an effective RTI process poses challenges - and solutions to the challenges are a work in progress.
-A major contribution of iPASS to the RTI approach is that it helps to overcome many of the challenges inherent in implementation. iPASS supports the teacher and the intervention process in ways that help to reduce the workload in implementing RTI, not increase it.
+A major contribution of iLearn Math to the RTI approach is that it helps to overcome many of the challenges inherent in implementation. iLearn Math supports the teacher and the intervention process in ways that help to reduce the workload in implementing RTI, not increase it.
 It makes the implementation of a highly specialized intervention for each student practical to implement.

 One reason for this is that it requires minimal training to implement.
 The training is short (1.5 hours) and conveniently available online so that teachers can complete the training on their schedule, in short 15-20 minute segments, or all at once.
 This reduces the preparation time for an intervention and which means it can be implemented effectively in a relatively short period of time.